- Section Policies

 – Submit images and tables as separate files, indicating where they should be placed in the text (e.g., [Table 1: Title]).

 - All manuscripts must be formatted according to the 6th edition of the APA Publication Manual, both in the text and in the references.
 You can find instructions for proper APA formatting here: https://owl.english.purdue.edu/owl/resource/560/01/.

 – Use double-spacing throughout the manuscript, including block quotes.

 – Use single quotation marks only for quotes within quotes.
 Double quotes should be used in all other instances.

-- The manuscript must have: Title; Author(s) and affiliation(s); Abstract (max.
+- The manuscript must have: Title; Author(s) and affiliation(s); Abstract in English and French (max.
 200 words); Keywords (3-5).
 Critical Book Reviews do not require an abstract.

 - J-BILD uses Canadian Oxford English Dictionary spelling.
 If you find both British and American English variations in the dictionary, use the British variation.